opensrp/opensrp-web/docs/Architecture/store.md

 # overview

-Through this section, we will go through the process of creating and working with:
+In this section, we will go through the process of creating and working with:

-1. reducers
+1. Reducers
-2. actions
+2. Actions
-3. selectors
+3. Selectors

 within opensrp

 ## Where do I find the store

-the store reducer modules are found within src/store.
+The store reducer modules are found within src/store.
 The initial directory structure looks something like this:

 ```
 ...